 Other Works Include: The Proposal, Step Up, Guilt Trip

 CLUELESS – Okay.
 If you haven’t seen clueless then I don’t know where you’ve been living recently.
 Although, if you haven’t, now’s the chance to see a great film about a teenage girl struggling with the secret to happiness and refreshingly not wanting anything to do with boys.
 Of course love knows no bounds but it’s not like Cher is searching for it, which is nice.
 The film is also a loose adaptation of the classic Jane Austen novel Emma.
 Seriously this should be first on your list if you haven’t seen it.

 Other Works Include: Look Who’s Talking, European Vacation, Vamps

 6. Jennifer Lee

 FROZEN – also a co-director position but I can’t think of a more iconic female orientated animation that’s been released in the last 5 years except this one.
-It certainly made an impact and apart from a killer score this film, like Brave before it, teaches young women especially, the meaning of supporting each other even those aren’t necessarily like everyone else.
+It certainly made an impact and apart from a killer score this film, like Brave before it teaches young women especially the meaning of supporting each other, even those who aren’t necessarily like everyone else.